How We Helped a Marketing Agency Generate Dozens of Backlinks and a Six-Figure Deal Using Guest Blogging

 The results above provide us with several options, including Marketo, Content Marketing Institute and Optin Monster.

-Finally, run the following search queries (and other variations) into Google:
+Finally, search the following queries into Google:

 - industry + “write for us”